Catch Me If You Can

-A movie version of Abagnale's book of the same name was contemplated soon after it was published in 1980 but began in earnest in 1997 when Spielberg's DreamWorks bought the film rights.
+A movie version of Abagnale's book was contemplated soon after it was published in 1980 but began in earnest in 1997 when Spielberg's DreamWorks bought the film rights.
 David Fincher, Gore Verbinski, Lasse Hallström, Miloš Forman, and Cameron Crowe were all considered to direct the film before Spielberg decided to direct it himself.
 Filming took place from February to May 2002.

-The film opened on December 25, 2002, to critical and commercial success.
+The film opened on December 25, 2002, to major critical and commercial success, grossing $352 million worldwide.
 At the 75th Academy Awards, Christopher Walken and John Williams were nominated for Best Supporting Actor and Best Original Score, respectively.

 Plot

+In 1969, FBI agent Carl Hanratty arrives in Marseille, France, to pick up a prisoner named Frank Abagnale Jr., who has fallen ill due to the prison's poor conditions.

-In 1963, Frank William Abagnale Jr. lives in New Rochelle, New York with his father Frank Abagnale Sr. and his French mother Paula.
-During his youth, he witnesses his father's many techniques for conning people.
-Because of Frank Sr.'s tax problems with the IRS, the family is forced to move to a small apartment.
+Six years prior, Frank lived in New Rochelle, New York, with his father, Frank Sr., and his French mother, Paula.
+During his youth, he witnesses his father's many techniques for conning people, but Frank Sr.'s tax problems with the IRS eventually force the family to move from their house and into a small apartment.

-One day, Frank discovers that his mother is having an affair with his father's friend Jack Barnes at the Rotary Club of New Rochelle.
+One day, Frank discovers his mother is having an affair with Jack Barnes, his father's friend from the New Rochelle Rotary Club.
 When his parents divorce, Frank runs away.
-Needing money, he turns to confidence scams to survive and his cons grow bolder.
-He impersonates a Pan Am pilot named Frank Taylor and forges the airline's payroll checks.
+Needing money, he turns to confidence scams to survive, his cons progressively growing bolder.
+He poses as a Pan Am pilot named Frank Taylor and forges payroll checks from Pan Am.
 Soon, his forgeries are worth millions of dollars.

-News of the crimes reaches the Federal Bureau of Investigation (FBI), and Agent Carl Hanratty begins tracking Frank.
-Carl finds him at a hotel, but Frank tricks Carl into believing he is a Secret Service agent named Barry Allen.
-He escapes before Carl realizes that he was fooled.
+News of the crimes reaches the FBI and Carl begins tracking Frank.
+He finds him at a motel, but Frank tricks Carl into believing he is a Secret Service agent named Barry Allen.
+He escapes before Carl realizes he was fooled.

-Frank begins to impersonate a doctor.
-As Dr. Frank Conners, he falls in love with Brenda, a naive young hospital nurse.
-He asks her attorney father for her hand in marriage and also for help with arranging to take the Louisiana State Bar exam, which Frank passes.
+Frank then begins to impersonate a doctor.
+As Dr. Frank Conners, he falls in love with Brenda, a naive young hospital nurse, and asks her attorney father for both her hand in marriage and help with arrangements to take the Louisiana State Bar exam, which Frank passes.
 Carl tracks Frank to his and Brenda's engagement party, but Frank escapes through a bedroom window, telling Brenda to meet him at Miami International Airport two days later.

 At the airport, Frank spots Brenda, but also plainclothes agents.
 He realizes she has given him up, then drives away.
-Re-assuming his pilot identity, he stages a false recruiting drive for stewardesses at a local college.
-Surrounded by eight women as stewardesses, he conceals himself from Carl and the other agents at the airport and escapes on a flight to Madrid, Spain.
+Reassuming his pilot identity, he stages a recruiting drive for stewardesses at a local college.
+Surrounded by eight women as stewardesses, he conceals himself from Carl and the other agents at the airport and escapes on a flight to Madrid.